Kotlin/kotlinx-benchmark/README.md

         register("js") {
             // Note, that benchmarks.js uses a different approach of minTime & maxTime and run benchmarks
             // until results are stable.
-We estimate minTime as iterationTime and maxTime as iterationTime*iterations }
+We estimate minTime as iterationTime and maxTime as iterationTime*iterations
+            //
+            // You can configure benchmark executor - benchmarkJs or buildIn (works only for JsIr backend) with the next line:
+            // jsBenchmarksExecutor = JsBenchmarksExecutor.BuiltIn
+        }
         register("native")
+        register("wasm") // Experimental
     }
 }
 ```